Smithers-CTS/qbench-plugins/README.md

 3) Accept any permissions necessary to install the plugin

 To use a modified version of the plugin -
 1) Change the source code and revise as needed.
-Please create a separate branch or subfolder.
+Please create a separate branch and submit a PR.
 2) Create a developer account at https://addons.mozilla.org/en-US/developers/
 3) Submit a new add-on
 4) Download the manifest.json and any js files needed to run the script